hpe-storage/scod/docs/container_storage_provider/hpe_3par_primera/index.md

 ## StorageClass Example

 A `StorageClass` is used to provision an HPE 3PAR/Primera Storage-backed persistent volume.
-Please see [using the HPE CSI Driver](../../csi_driver/using.md#base_storageclass_parameters) for additional base `StorageClass` examples like CSI .
+Please see [using the HPE CSI Driver](../../csi_driver/using.md#base_storageclass_parameters) for additional base `StorageClass` examples like CSI Snapshots and Clones.

 Here is an example of a StorageClass using the HPE 3PAR/Primera CSP.
 Please see [Common Parameters](#common_parameters_for_provisioning) for additional parameter options.